Director-Producer Charles Brown

 Editor James Hall

 Camera David Malysheff, Jacek Szymanski, Cpl.
-Kurt Visser Canadian Combat Camera, U.S. Combat Camera Team.
+Kurt Visser Canadian Combat Camera

-Special thanks to Rear-Admiral Ron Lloyd, Rear-Admiral Peter Ellis, the RIMPAC 2012 Public Affairs Team, the US Combat Camera Team, the crews of USS Nimitz and all the ships which participated in the exercise.
+Special thanks to the RIMPAC 2012 Public Affairs Team, the US Combat Camera Team, the crews of USS Nimitz and all the ships which participated in the exercise.

 1,400 Canadian sailors, soldiers, and airmen and airwomen participate in the Rim of the Pacific (RIMPAC) 2012 combined and joint exercise taking place near the Hawaiian Islands from June 29 to August 3.
 Scheduled and coordinated by the U.S. Navy Third Fleet, RIMPAC also offers Canada the senior members of the Canadian Forces the opportunity to assume positions of leadership, further enhancing Canada’s ability to work with other nations of the Asia-Pacific region.
 RIMPAC 2012 involves forces from Australia, Canada, Chile, Colombia, France, India, Indonesia, Japan, Malaysia, Mexico, Netherlands, New Zealand, Norway, Peru, Philippines, Republic of Korea, Russia, Singapore, Thailand, Tonga, the United Kingdom, and the United States.